Ranking every Super League club by number of academy products fielded in 2024

 Hull KR star Mikey Lewis applauds the fans

-Two academy products have played for Willie Peters’ side in the early rounds of the season in the shape of England international Mikey Lewis and Scotland international Sam Luckley, with the latter having featured for KR’s academy before starting his professional career at Newcastle Thunder.
-Rest assured, the Robins have a plethora of promising youngsters in and around the first team squad who will no doubt make their mark later in the season.
+Three academy products have played for Willie Peters’ side in 2024 in the shape of England international Mikey Lewis, Connor Barley and Scotland international Sam Luckley, with the latter having featured for KR’s academy before starting his professional career at Newcastle Thunder.
+Rest assured, the Robins have a plethora of promising youngsters in and around the first-team squad who will no doubt make their mark later down the line.

 Marc Sneyd Salford Red Devils Alamy